thearctictern/gcompute/README.md

 ### Setup Requirements

 You'll need a bastion host to run this on.
-It can be any Red Hat or CentOS host; support for Ubuntu, Debian and Windows is coming soon.
+It can be any Red Hat, CentOS, Ubuntu or Debian host.
+Windows is coming soon.
 If the Google Cloud SDK isn't currently on it, the task will install it and you'll find it happily sitting at /usr/bin/gcloud.

 You're going to need a Service Account with Owner privileges on your project.
 You can get the instructions for how to do this at https://cloud.google.com/iam/docs/creating-managing-service-accounts.
 It's easy to do, and you'll get a JSON file which you'll need to make available on the bastion host.

-### Beginning with compute
+### Beginning with gcompute

 Try out a simple sample task!
 Change the credential path to meet your need, and use an instance name that will be unique in your project.

-`bolt task run gcompute::instance credential=/home/your_user/google.json name=da-instance-6 zone=us-east1-b machinetype=n1-standard-1 imagefamily=centos-7 imageproject=centos-cloud network=default staticip=false sizegb=50`
+`bolt task run gcompute::instance credential=/home/your_user/google.json name=da-instance-6 zone=us-east1-b machinetype=n1-standard-1 imagefamily=centos-7 imageproject=centos-cloud network=default staticip=false sizegb=50 project=some-gcp-project-i-have-perms-for --nodes some-node`

 ## Usage